simensen/srcmvn.com/source/_posts/2012-12-19-embedding-github-gists.md

 again but I didn't really want to worry about databases and keeping software up to date.

 Around that time I was introduced to [Jekyll][10].
 A little later I was introduced to [Octopress][11].
-While I struggled with Jekyll I was super excited to see that Octopress had a GitHub Gist plugin.
+I was super excited to see that Octopress had a GitHub Gist plugin.
 It meant I could more or less continue to feed my blogging by Gist habit.

 When I decided to roll my own static site generator ([Sculpin][12]) one of my big goals was to ensure that it would support plugins.
 The first plugin I wrote in order